d4vidbiertmpl/hiddenMarkovModel/README.md

 # hiddenMarkovModel

 ## Description
-My Approach of an Part of Speech-Tagger using a Hidden Markov Model.
+My Approach implementing a Part-of-Speech Tagger using a Hidden Markov Model.
 The HMM is essentially working (probably waited too long to commit to GitHub ;-) ), but it definitely needs some more work.
-First of all it needs some refactoring, as I am not happy with the overall structure and the code is quite ugly at some places.
+First of all some refactoring need to be done, as I am not happy with the overall structure, also the code is quite ugly at some places.
 Secondly (and most important) big performance improvements need to be done.
 I worked with Python Lists and Dictionaries, which was quite convenient, but is way to slow for daily, “competitive” use.
-Using Numpy data structures will solve most of these problems.
-Moreover the code is calculating the trained probabilities each run from scratch and the matrices calculations can be done more cleverly.
+Using "Numpy" data structures will solve most of these problems.
+Besides that, the trained emission and transition probabilities get recalculated every run, which is quite unnecessary.
+In addition the matrix multiplications can be done way more cleverly i think.

 ## TODO: